bastibense/libharu_ng/README.md

 Contributions are welcome.
 Please open an issue before submitting a pull request.

-### To-Do List

-- [ ] Add more documentation.
-- [ ] Add more examples.
-- [ ] Add more tests.
+If you want to contribute, please make sure that your code is formatted using `rustfmt` and that it compiles without warnings.

+Please refer to the issue tracker for ideas on what to contribute.

 # License

-This project is licensed under the MIT license.
+- This project is licensed under the MIT license.
-Haru is distributed under the ZLIB/LIBPNG License.
+- Haru is distributed under the ZLIB/LIBPNG License.